alesdotio/django-admin-shortcuts/README.rst

     * optional ``title`` is the title of the shortcut
     * optional ``count`` and ``count_new`` are paths to a function inside your project that returns something interesting (like a count of all products or a count of all pending orders).
       The function can optionally take one argument, ``request``, which is the current Django ``HttpRequest`` object.
+    * optional ``has_perms`` is a path to a function inside your project that returns information about shortcut visibility on the django admin homepage.
+      Like above, this function can optionally take one argument ``request`` as well.
     * optional ``open_new_window`` sets whether the link should open in a new window (default is False)
     * optional ``class`` is the CSS class to be added to the anchor element (if you don't specify one, magical ponies will do it for you)